England Football Online

 Kick-off: 7.30pm GMT

-Second half live on BBC (UK) -
+Second half live on BBC (except Scotland and Wales) -

 Commentator: Kenneth Wolstenholme

-England - Terry Paine (rounded the keeper for seven yard strike 2, a three yard unopposed tap-in 37, dribbled into six-yard box to shoot 61), Jimmy Greaves (sublime flick past Gregg 20, a patient side-footed seven-yard tap-in 30, ten-yard strike from a Paine cross 60, dribbled into the box and unleashed a twelve-yard shot 65), Bobby Smith (heads down past the keeper 46).
+England - Terry Paine (rounded the keeper for seven-yard strike 2, a three-yard unopposed tap-in 37, dribbled into six-yard box to shoot 61), Jimmy Greaves (sublime flick past Gregg 20, a patient side-footed seven-yard tap-in 30, ten-yard strike from a Paine cross 60, dribbled into the box and unleashed a twelve-yard shot 65), Bobby Smith (heads down past the keeper 46).

-Northern Ireland - Johnny Crossan (diving header 44), Sammy Wilson (twelve-yard strike 74, two-yard tap in after countless rebounds 85)
+Northern Ireland - Johnny Crossan (diving header 44), Sammy Wilson (twelve-yard strike 74, two-yard tap-in after countless rebounds 85)

 Results 1960-1965